 In order to combat this, it is often vital that an addict be surrounded by people who are encouraging and supporting his new abstinence from the drug.
 Their support will often be necessary in guiding the addict through the discomfort associated with withdrawal.

-Marijuana withdrawal is one of the most mild detoxes among addictive drugs.
+Marijuana withdrawal is one of the mildest detoxes among addictive drugs.
 Typical symptoms will include negative mood, irritability, anxiety, muscle pain, chills, loss of appetite, insomnia, and craving.
 Many of these symptoms are common to withdrawal from basically any addictive substance and, while uncomfortable, will very likely not require medical attention9.

 The most important element of detox from marijuana is addressing the cravings, which can likely become overwhelming in the early stages of withdrawal.
 For this reason, placing an addict in a safe space with watchful people is important.
-This can include being at home with supportive friends or family or may require a more strictly controlled setting like a rehab or hospital.
+This can include being at home with supportive friends or family or may require a more strictly controlled setting like rehab or hospital.

 Recovery protocols for marijuana recovery typically indicate behavioral therapies.
 Cognitive-behavioral therapy (CBT) and motivational enhancement (MET) interventions are the most widely utilized strategies.
 The goal of these therapies is to change the way an addict thinks and behaves.
-These recoverys have also been shown to increase in effectiveness if combined with family support and a community-based support group.
+These recoveries have also been shown to increase in effectiveness if combined with family support and a community-based support group.
 Many religious groups or 12-step programs offer these sorts of support services.

-American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from marijuana addiction due to the length of time these programs give to addicts to allow them to get past their addiction.
+American Rehab Centers recommends Adult & Teen Challenge rehabs for recovery from addiction, including from marijuana addiction, due to the length of time these programs give to addicts to allow them to get past their addiction.
 With the craving for cocaine lasting several months past the last use, it takes a good year of abstinence in a controlled environment for an addict to get past the addiction to marijuana.
 Most other rehab programs are not able to give that much time and attention to the addict or are too costing for most people to afford over an extended period of time.

 PBS.
 “Marijuana Timeline”. http://www.pbs.org/wgbh/pages/frontline/shows/dope/etc/cron.html